AndrejaCH/Pewlett-Hackard-Analysis/README.md

 </p>

 #### Overview the code
-In order to retrieve this table I used `GROUP BY ut.title` command, that is responsible for grouping the titles.
+In order to retrieve this table I used `GROUP BY ut.title` command, and it is responsible for grouping the rows by titles.
 Next, I used its corresponding command `COUNT (ut.title)` that counts how many times specific title appears in the database.

 **4. The employees eligible for the mentorship program**
 -	The table contains employee number, first name, last name, birth date, from date, to date and title.
 -	The query returns 1,549 rows.
--	From the table we can see who is eligible for the mentorship program.
+- The table displays a list of employees who is eligible for the mentorship program.
 <p align="center">
 <img src="Graphics/Menthorship.PNG" width="50%" height="50%">
 </p>